Raiondesu/vuse-rx/docs/api/use-rx-state.md

 This function is split into two parts:
 1. State-capturing function - determines the shape and contents of the state and returns the second part:
-2. Reducers-capturing function - sets the reducers
+2. Reducers-capturing function - a.k.a. `useStateHook` - binds the reducers to the state and creates an observable for it.

-This is done in order to enable [full type inference in reducers](https://github.com/microsoft/TypeScript/issues/14400#issuecomment-507638537).
+This is done in order to enable [full type inference in reducers](https://github.com/microsoft/TypeScript/issues/14400#issuecomment-507638537), as well as to allow different reducers to share the same state without bundling them all in one place in contrast to other flux-like solutions.
+For an example of this, see the [shared counter state](/recipes/shared-counter) recipe.

 #### 1. **State**-capturing function